 Joseph: Well, I was sleeping, just like any other night—you remember that night; I stayed up late because I’d eaten that bad chicken.

 Mary: I do remember that.
 You poor thing.

 Joseph: So I’m finally asleep—when all of a sudden this vision of an actual angel was before me.
 In a voice like all the music in the world played at once, the angel said to me, “Joseph son of David, do not be afraid to take Mary home as your wife, because what is conceived in her is from the Holy Spirit.
 She will give birth to a son, and you are to give him the name Jesus, because he will save his people from their sins.”

 Joseph: I know.
 That’s was pretty much my response.

 Mary: It’s unbelievable.

 Joseph: Which is why I didn’t exactly share it with the neighborhood.

 Mary: It’s just so amazing.

-Joseph: And before that you’d had your whole miracle.
+Joseph: And then of course before that you had your whole miracle.

 Mary: Tell me about it.
 Talk about divine intervention.